-In Chapter 4 we modeled the effects of hypoxia on the Dynamic Energy Budget (DEB) of M. menidia to identify the energetic mechanisms that best account for experimentally quantified responses.
+In Chapter 4, I modeled the effects of hypoxia on the Dynamic Energy Budget (DEB) of M. menidia to identify the energetic mechanisms that best account for experimentally quantified responses.
 This model gave us an important step towards better understanding how acidification sensitivity by creating a foundation to investigate multiple stressors and by identifying processes impacted by hypoxia that may tie into internal pH regulation.
 Focusing on the early life stages, we found that the conversion efficiency of assimilates to structure and the maximum assimilation rate are the two DEB processes most likely responsible for delayed hatching, reduced growth, and low hatch survival under hypoxia.
 Reduced conversion efficiency could be indicative of slower rates of differentiation in development, which could impair formation of ionocytes, gills, and organ systems that improve acid-base competency.
 Both of these processes could also result in less energy for homeostasis.
 Maintenance is often considered to be the process most likely affected by acidification in DEB modeling (Jager et al., 2016; Moreira et al., 2022; Pousse et al., 2022).
 We did not find elevated maintenance rates to be a primary source of hypoxia effects, which could bode well for M. menidia in that both stressors would not be simultaneously demanding energy for maintenance.

-This dissertation presents a valuable contribution in quantifying the physiological and energetic mechanisms underlying observed tolerance and sensitivity to various combinations of pCO2, oxygen, and temperature.
-It is important to examine multiple types of responses to gain a fuller understanding of species sensitivity and capacity for acclimation.
+This dissertation quantifies the physiological and energetic mechanisms underlying observed tolerance and sensitivity to various combinations of pCO2, oxygen, and temperature for M. menidia to gain a fuller understanding of species sensitivity and capacity for acclimation.
+While doing the same for all fishes is not possible, the mechanisms revealed in this study are broadly applicable to other species.
+However, because M. menidia has evolved in ecosystems with naturally varying hypoxia and acidification the adaptability demonstrated here might be seen as the upper limits of adaptability.
 Phenotypic buffering can allow some responses to remain constant across different levels of a stressor, as growth and survival sometimes do in M. menidia exposed to low and high pCO2, because a physiological mechanism is changing instead and allowing other traits to maintain performance (Sunday et al., 2014).
 Identifying these mechanisms can help us understands the limits of acclimation and what tradeoffs they may incur.
 The wide variability in sensitivity of the responses we measured also highlights the high level of phenotypic variability in multiple processes, which increases the chances that at least some individuals will survive.
 For example, great positive skew in embryo ionocyte densities may have yielded a subset that went on to be measured as insensitive to high pCO2 after hatching.
 These survivors possibly pass on modes of transgenerational acclimation to offspring and their tolerance buys time for genetic adaptation to occur (Chevin et al., 2010).

 Future Directions